hifreedo/up9rade/_posts/2019-01-13-gram-matrix.md

 As we know, gram matrix is result from a matrix multiplying its transpose, aka every row is multiplied with every column in the matrix, we could treat this process as a way of finding correlations - bigger value multiply with bigger value gets bigger, and smaller gets smaller.

+A value in gram matrix close to zero, which denotes the 2 features in given layer of style image do not activate simultaneously, vice versa.
+Hence with this feature, a gram matrix could reveal the activation pattern of the style image.

+In the neural style transfer paper 2015, Gatys et al found better results were made through making a combination of taking both shallow and deep layers of the pre-trained network with vgg.